-This phase refines the initial concept by conducting an AoA to examine potential materiel solutions with the goal of identifying the most promising option that satisfies the capability need.
+This phase refines the initial concepts by conducting an AoA to examine potential materiel solutions with the goal of identifying the most promising option that satisfies the capability need.
 An AoA is a comparison of the operational effectiveness, suitability, and life-cycle cost of alternatives.
 The AoA also plays a role in crafting a cost-effective and balanced evolutionary acquisition strategy.

 MSA ends when the AoA is complete and a draft AS has been developed for the proposed materiel solution.
 The rationale for the proposed evolutionary acquisition strategy would be documented as part of the AS.
-Manufacturing subject matter experts should participate in the AoA and the development of the AS.

-During the MSA Phase, an assessment of manufacturing readiness is conducted for each competing materiel solution being examined in the AoA with Special emphasis on the proposed materiel solution to analyze feasibility from a manufacturing perspective and determine manufacturing resources needed.
-It is in effect a manufacturing feasibility assessment.
+Manufacturing subject matter experts should participate in the AoA and the development of the AS, by conducting assessments of manufacturing readiness (MRL 4) for each competing materiel solution being examined in the AoA.
+Special emphasis should be given to the proposed materiel solution to analyze feasibility from a manufacturing perspective and determine manufacturing resources needed.
 Sources of data may include technology and mission area plans and roadmaps, market research, and early evaluations of technology maturity.
 Key considerations include:

+Manufacturing capability, capacity, and feasibility

-Identification of manufacturing technologies and processes not currently available and risks associated with advanced development
+Identification of manufacturing technologies and processes not currently available and risks associated with development

-Production feasibility

 Cost and schedule impact analyses to support trade-offs among alternatives

-DoD Investments needed to create new industrial capabilities
+Investments needed to create new industrial capabilities

-Risks of industry not being able to provide new program performance capabilities at planned cost and schedule
+Risks of new program performance capabilities vs. planned cost and schedule

 The results of the assessment are key emphasis areas for the ASR because the ASR highlights all technical issues that should be considered at the Milestone A Defense Acquisition Board (DAB) selection of the preferred approach.
 The ASR is conducted near the end of the AoA process.
-It ensures the one or more proposed materiel solution(s) are cost effective, affordable, operationally effective and suitable, and can be developed to provide a timely solution to a need at an acceptable level of risk.
+It ensures the one or more proposed materiel solution(s) are cost effective, affordable, operationally effective, and suitable, and can be developed to provide a timely solution to a need at an acceptable level of risk.
 As such, manufacturing-related readiness criteria should be addressed during this review and manufacturing risk associated with each of the alternatives should be identified.
-MRL 4 is the target level of maturity.
-Risk is based on whether the alternatives have achieved that level and the degree of difficulty for advancing to MRL 6 during TMRR.
+Risk should be based on how closely the alternatives meet the MRL 4 criteria and the degree of difficulty to meet MRL 6 criteria by the completion of TMRR.

 The ASR should also identify key system elements that two or more competing teams will prototype after Milestone A. The intent is to reduce technical risk, validate designs, validate cost estimates, evaluate manufacturing processes, and refine requirements.
-The most feasible and representative materials, manufacturing processes and facilities should be used to produce prototypes.
+The most feasible and representative materials, manufacturing processes, and facilities should be used to produce prototypes.

 Prior to Milestone A, an AS is developed for a proposed materiel solution determined by the ASR.
-Because time will elapse between the assessment of manufacturing readiness conducted during the AoA and Milestone A, it may be necessary to update or increase the rigor of the assessment of manufacturing readiness of the proposed materiel solution so the most up-to-date information will be used for the AS and the Milestone A DAB meeting.
-This is important because that information will be the basis of the Milestone Decision Authority’s (MDA’s) decision.
+Because impactful changes in manufacturing capability can occur between assessment of manufacturing readiness performed for the AoA and the Milestone A review, it may be necessary to update the assessment so that the most up-to-date information will be in the AS and used as the basis of the Milestone Decision Authority’s (MDA’s) decision.

 Other important outputs of the assessment of manufacturing readiness of the proposed materiel solution include inputs to the following: